rubymorillo/rubymorillo/README.md

 - 🆕 [The Pocket Marketing Tech List](https://github.com/rubymorillo/pocket-marketing-tech-list)

 ## What I'm Working on Now
-- I released an on-demand class on SEO for developers.
-Perfect for any and all content creator devs.
-[Learn more!](https://www.stephaniemorillo.co/seo)
 - I delivered a talk called "Marketing Tactics for Software Developers" full of info and tips, which you can [watch exclusively on egghead.io.](https://egghead.io/talks/egghead-marketing-tactics-for-software-developers)